I have been working with and hiring developers in many companies over the past 15 years. I can shed some light on this question.

 - admittedly I would fail this every time, and most of the best programmers I know only get it right about 65% of the time.
-But you have learned what you toleration is here for missed deadlines and try to adjust expectations accordingly.
+But you have learned what your toleration is here for missed deadlines and try to adjust expectations accordingly.
 If you can not manage a programmer’s wildly inaccurate deadlines or promises, you need to find someone else.

-The next most common mistake is not hiring the right type of programmer for the task at hand.
+The next most common mistake is not hiring the correct type of programmer for the task at hand.
 I have more in-depth information on that

-Do you need to make a website, webapp, or other user interface function?
+Do you need to make a website, web app, or other user interface function?

-Are you trying to do something more complex possibly involving data manipulation or building an API?
+Are you trying to do something more complex, possibly involving data manipulation or building an API?

-Are you looking to make something that you need to happen “inside” your computer, possibly some automation, or operating system-level development?
+Are you looking to make something that you need to happen “inside” your computer, possibly some automation or operating system-level development?

 Should I do a Sample Project?